What is Traction?

 Your chiropractor may also recommend massage, adjustments, ultrasound therapy, nutrition counseling, and therapeutic exercises and stretching as part of your overall treatment plan.
 Also, check with your doctor about additional options for nonsurgical pain relief, such as hot therapy, cold therapy, TENS, massage, and aquatic therapy.

-If none of these conservative options provide you with relief from your symptoms, contact Laser Spine Institute to learn more about our safe and effective outpatient procedures.
-We also can provide you with a free MRI or CT scan review.
+If none of these conservative options provide you with relief from your symptoms, contact Laser Spine Institute to learn more about our more effective outpatient procedures.